bartosz-dude/tmdb-lib/README.md

 ---

 ## Result types are based on [Official Api Reference](https://developer.themoviedb.org/reference/intro/getting-started) Responses definitions, but some of them are missing or incorrect in official definitions.
 It's more likely to happen in responses with multiple types of data.
-If you encounter one, please [rise an issue here](https://github.com/bartosz-dude/tmdb-lib-js/issues).
+If you encounter one, please [rise an issue here](https://github.com/bartosz-dude/tmdb-lib-js/issues)

 ## Info

-Currently library implements only `v3` of The Movie Database API.
+This library implements only `v3` of The Movie Database API.
+If requested I'll implement `v4` too.

 This library is currently being written.
 You can check implemented endpoints in [this list](API_IMPLENTATION.md).